Chicago Style Workout 23:

 Home stretch!

-This month’s workout, “Hyphens, Part 3b,” is the fourth (and last) segment on hyphenating compounds, taken from our famous hyphenation table at CMOS 17, paragraph 7.89, and in particular the second half of section 3, “Compounds Formed with Specific Terms.”
+This workout, the fourth (and last) on hyphenating compounds, centers on the second half of section 3, “Compounds Formed with Specific Terms,” in our extended hyphenation table under paragraph 7.96 in CMOS 18.

 Advanced editors might tackle the questions cold; learners can study that part of the hyphenation table before answering the questions.
 (Workout 22, “Hyphens, Part 3a,” covers the first half of section 3.)